thechelsuk/uk.thechels/_posts/2015-02-17-psg-vs-chelsea.md

 @ChelseaStats: I think a 2-1 Chelsea win away.
 3-1 at home and so 5-2 on aggregate.
 I think we did enough last time against them and we are stronger, quicker and more of a team now so can only see one winner.

-Thanks to 1970_PSG, your English source for everything Paris Saint Germain, which is worth checking out at: http://1970psg.com
+Thanks to 1970_PSG, your English source for everything Paris Saint Germain, which is worth checking out at: 1970psg.com

 You can follow 1970PSG on Twitter here: 1970_PSG

-And thanks to ChelseaStats, who runs a popular Chelsea website with a focus on stats: http://thechels.co.uk, where you can find loads of interesting statistics on Chelsea and other Premier League teams!
+And thanks to ChelseaStats, who runs a popular Chelsea website with a focus on stats: thechels.co.uk, where you can find loads of interesting statistics on Chelsea and other Premier League teams!

 You can follow ChelseaStats on Twitter here: @ChelseaStats